yuxuanzhuang/batter/docs/getting_started.rst

 =========================

 ``batter`` generate several output files and directories during execution.
-To inspect simulations, analyze results, or troubleshoot issues, consult :doc:`developer_guide/`outputs now and a dedicated guide will be added soon.
+To inspect simulations, analyze results, or troubleshoot issues, consult :doc:`developer_guide` now and a dedicated guide will be added soon.